atomrab/utdigitalantiquity/f25_syll.md

 ### Readings
 1. For this session, please browse the recent open-access textbook *Introduction to Digital Humanism*, H. Werthner, C. Ghezzi, J. Kramer, J. Nida-Rümelin, B. Nuseibeh, E. Prem., A. Stanger, eds.
 (Cham: Springer, 2024), [https://library.oapen.org/handle/20.500.12657/87619](https://library.oapen.org/handle/20.500.12657/87619).
 In addition to browsing, be sure to read the chapter by Heitzinger and Woltran, “A short introduction to artificial intelligence: methods, success stories, and current limitations”, pp. 135-149.

 ## Week 4: Does a humanist need to code?
-Guest speaker: Lars Hinrichs, English and Linguistics
+Guest speaker: Dr. Lars Hinrichs, English and Linguistics
 If AI can write your code for you, do you need to know how to do it?

 ### Readings